-In 2000, verteporfin (Visudyne®; Novartis), an intravenous photodynamic therapy agent, was approved by the U.S. Food and Drug Administration for the treatment of age-related macular degeneration in patients with predominantly classic subfoveal choroidal neovascularization.
+In 2000, verteporfin (Visudyne®; Novartis), an intravenous photodynamic therapy agent, was approved by the FDA for the treatment of age-related macular degeneration in individuals with predominantly classic subfoveal choroidal neovascularization.
 Subsequently, in 2001, the indication was expanded to include presumed ocular histoplasmosis and pathologic myopia.